Gardening

 Indigenous plants

+You can create a sustainable garden using local (indigenous plants).
 Attract native birds and animals to your garden and enhance our natural vegetation by planting indigenous grasses, rushes, lilies, trees and shrubs.
 Indigenous plants are adapted to local conditions because they have grown in the local area for thousands of years.

 List of local nurseries